GoldenThrust/open_chat/README.md

 # Open Chat

-Open Chat is a robust, real-time chat application built with PHP and PHP Ratchet.
+Open Chat is a real-time chat application built with PHP and PHP Ratchet.
 It provides seamless and responsive messaging capabilities, featuring various functionalities that enhance user interaction and communication.

 ## Key Features